 So what’s the difference?
 The answer is relationships.

-Here are five important ways you can build donor-centered relationships to boost your fundraising efforts:
+Here are 5 important ways you can build donor-centered relationships to boost your fundraising efforts:

 2. Communicate with your major donors and major donor prospects on a regular basis in between the face-to-face visits.
 Sending them letters, emails, or newsletters doesn’t count toward relationship-building activities.
 Relationship building activities are things that deepen their connection and interest in your organization.
 Consider inviting them to participate or observe one of your program activities (as appropriate), calling to share a great success story from your programs, or asking for their advice about some aspect of your fundraising (an upcoming event or grant application).